awsdocs/iam-user-guide/doc_source/id_credentials_access-keys.md

 For more information, see the following:
 +  [How to Rotate Access Keys for IAM Users](http://aws.amazon.com/blogs/security/how-to-rotate-access-keys-for-iam-users/)\.
 This entry on the *AWS Security Blog* provides more information on key rotation\.
 + [IAM Best Practices](best-practices.md)\.
 This page provides general recommendations for helping to secure your AWS resources\.

+## Auditing Access Keys<a name="Using_access-keys-audit"></a>

+You can review the AWS access keys in your code to determine whether the keys are from an account that you own\.
+You can pass an access key ID using the [https://docs.aws.amazon.com/cli/latest/reference/sts/get-access-key-info.html](https://docs.aws.amazon.com/cli/latest/reference/sts/get-access-key-info.html) AWS CLI command or the [https://docs.aws.amazon.com/STS/latest/APIReference/API_GetAccessKeyInfo.html](https://docs.aws.amazon.com/STS/latest/APIReference/API_GetAccessKeyInfo.html) AWS API operation\.

+The AWS CLI and AWS API operations return the ID of the AWS account to which the access key belongs\.
+Access key IDs beginning with `AKIA` are long\-term credentials for an IAM user or an AWS account root user\.
+Access key IDs beginning with `ASIA` are temporary credentials that are created using AWS STS operations\.
+If the account in the response belongs to you, you can sign in as the root user and review your root user access keys\.
+Then, you can pull a [credentials report](id_credentials_getting-report.md) to learn which IAM user owns the keys\.
+To learn who requested the temporary credentials for an `ASIA` access key, view the AWS STS events in your [CloudTrail logs](cloudtrail-integration.md)\.

+This operation does not indicate the state of the access key\.
+The key might be active, inactive, or deleted\.
+Active keys might not have permissions to perform an operation\.
+Providing a deleted keys might return an error that the key doesn't exist\.